 Posted on by Miss Jane Olver

 “This inflammation of the margin of the eyelids- particularly occurring on the lash line – will not affect a patient’s vision, despite being extremely unpleasant”, explains Jane.
-“Crusts of skin mixed with the oil from the eyelid glands can be seen (via magnification) at the base of the eye lashes.
-This can produce a small number of bacteria and subsequently a low key infection may result – not enough to cause conjunctivitis for instance, but enough to make the eyelid margins dry and red in colour.”
+“Crusts of skin mixed with the oil from the eyelid glands can be seen (via magnification) at the base of the eyelashes.
+This can produce a small number of bacteria and subsequently, a low key infection may result – not enough to cause conjunctivitis for instance, but enough to make the eyelid margins dry and red.”

-Jane adds that the most severe cases are treated with a long term course of anti acne medication.
-Over an approximate nine month period such medications would alter the ph of the oil produced by the eyelid glands as well as the skin condition around the eyelashes.
+Jane adds that the most severe cases are treated with a long term course of anti-acne medication.
+Over an approximately nine-month period, such medications would alter the ph of the oil produced by the eyelid glands as well as the skin condition around the eyelashes.

 “Blepharitis is a chronic condition that will need ongoing treatment management.
 Patients will have to look after their eyelids for life, as they do their teeth.
 We brush our teeth two or three times a day, well it’s the same with eyelid hygiene”, she concluded.

 If you are considering Blepharitis & Meibomitis treatment you can see our prices for treatment and consultation.